 Finna.fi service includes collections from organisations using Finna:

-NOTE: Finna.fi contains open access electronic resources, not electronic resources licensed by organisations.
+NOTE: Finna.fi has open access electronic resources, but not electronic resources licensed by organisations.
 This is why you should start your search with Turku UAS Finna, which provides access to all the resources acquired for Turku UAS students and staff.

 Google Scholar is a scholarly literature search engine provided by Google.
 The search results consist of articles, dissertations, presentations, books, abstracts, conference publications, and reports published by academic publishers, communities, universities and other scholarly organisations.